 Large companies often make charitable donations with the ability to create a tax write-off.
-By becoming a member of The Mustang Nation, you will be supporting public awareness through education, increasing gentling and training programs, and providing adoption assistance.
+By becoming a member of The Mustang Heritage Foundation, you will be supporting public awareness through education, increasing gentling and training programs, and providing adoption assistance.

 As a company, you can make a difference by: